 Sudden onset of lethargy may suggest that your dog is suffering from an acute health problem, such as:

-Ingestion of something disagreeable to the dog, such as some medications or poisonous substances, can also make your dog lethargic shortly after eating such substances.
+Eating something disagreeable to the dog, such as some medications or poisonous substances, can also make your dog lethargic shortly after ingesting such substances.

 On the other hand, if your dog is progressively becoming lethargic and the condition seems to be getting worse over time, he may be suffering from some form of chronic disease, such as:

 - Chronic infection or inflammation (e.g. bladder infection, kidney infection)

 - Parasites (e.g. worms – whipworms, heartworms, etc.)